bridgejs/BridgeJS/README.md

 * Implement a permission system similar to Android's for potentially dangerous native API calls
 * Implement a check so that a user will be redirected to the Android market if and only if he doesn't have PhoneBridge installed on a bridge:// URI
 * Implement timeout and other options in Geolocation plugin
+* Fix the *no* callback returning behavior of Geolocation plugin
 * Simplify the plugin framework with Java's annotations
 * Support *ALL* of PhoneGap's APIs so any existing PhoneGap code will be able to run directly from a web browser.
 * Add more plugins (at least implement all of PhoneGap's plugiins)